 The simplest way to manage colonised individuals and their role in shedding micro-organisms is to treat them in the same way as infected individuals in terms of infection control.
 By working on the basis that everyone has the potential to harbour pathogens, and cleaning accordingly, it's possible to keep cross-contamination risks low.

 The Australian government has produced a comprehensive set of infection control guidelines.
-Rubbermaid has used these guidelines as a basis for the development of our guidelines and checklists for cleaners working in aged care facilities and healthcare settings.
+Rubbermaid has used these guidelines as a basis for the development of our guidelines and checklists for cleaners working in aged care facilities and health care settings.

 Note that colonisation isn't solely confined to healthcare settings — it can occur in any environment, including the hospitality sector and the childcare sector.